About the SSB

 The SSB, under the aegis of the National Academy of Sciences, serves as the U.S. National Committee to COSPAR and manages COSPAR activities for the United States.
 The U.S. representative votes on behalf of SSB interests on the Council, COSPAR's highest body, and is an elected member of the Bureau, the managing body.

-Dr. Lennard A. Fisk is the U.S. Representative.
+Dr. Charles Kennel is the U.S. Representative.
 David Smith, SSB Senior Program Officer, is the U.S. Executive Secretary.
 Carmela Chamberlain is the Administrative Coordinator.

 COSPAR Meeting Information